CN3ves/5-/docs/index.md

 ## 2. Conflict

-### 2.1 Structure
+### 2.1 Scenes
 *([top]())*

 The game is started by the Game Master (GM), which is the player that defines the overall setting and game story.
-However, besides this main story, each character has an individual motivation, a goal or a story to explore.
-To accommodate this, **the system is organized into scenes**, where each player may became the scene owner (SO) at any time.
+However, each player may became the scene owner (SO) at any time by playing a card.
 A scene is a self-contained part of a story, such as a mission, a dungeon or simply an encounter, that the characters are confronted with.
-However, even though only one player takes the role of SO at any time, the other players have the opportunity to contribute to the scene with more than their character actions, for example:

-  > Since the skill check result can be immediately interpreted, the player performing the action is allowed to interpret the result of his own action.
-The next player can then add any interesting details that may introduce his own actions.
-As such, two players can interpret any single skill check, including adding any required details.
-Once all players have acted, the scene owner then reinterprets the entire turn taking into account the players suggestions.

-  > After a new scene, place or situation is introduced, the players should add a detail to the scene by suggesting some detail their character notices.
-This way, all players have the opportunity to contribute to the scene, from simply adding new descriptive details and bringing out different things about the places they visit, from adding a character or hinting on something that could be happening soon.

-  >  When gathering information in towns, taverns or any other suitable place, the player may be allowed to add rumours, hints and clues to the story.

 At the beginning of the game, each player picks 3 cards.
 To **take over the scene** a player must play one card, discarding the others.
 As a scene owner, the player is allowed to add lore, locations and characters to the game, or even use previously mentioned characters or location and and integrate then into their own scenes *(The GM may rule against the SO decision to solve clear inconsistencies)*.
 Whenever a new player takes over, the previous scene owner picks 3 new cards.
 If at the end of a player's scene (quest) no card has been played (there is no SO), the GM takes back the game and continues the main story line.

   > **Card suits**: The suit of the card played to take over the scene reflects the type of quest or game-play to use:
   *Hearts are for socializers*: Include a relevant amount of interaction with NPCs (chatty enemies, distressed peasants, negotiating passage).